ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 Unlike TCP, UDP is connection-less.
 The proxy that opens the UDP socket has no way of knowing whether the destination is reachable.
 Therefore it needs to respond to the request without waiting for a packet from the target.
+However, if the target_host is a DNS name, the proxy MUST perform DNS resolution before replying to the HTTP request.
+If DNS resolution fails, the proxy MUST fail the request and SHOULD send details using the Proxy-Status header
+{{?PROXY-STATUS=I-D.ietf-httpbis-proxy-status}}.

 Proxies can use connected UDP sockets if their operating system supports them, as that allows the proxy to rely on the kernel to only send it UDP packets that